UmaRathore/azlabs/governance_compliance/README.md

 ```
 ### Notes
 ```
-- Child resources do not inherit RG tags.
+- Child resources DO NOT inherit Resource Group tags.
 - Max 15 tag name/value pairs.
 - Lock at subscription level are inherited by all RGs, likewise lock on RG is inherited by all resources in the RG.
 - Two types of lock CanNotDelete and ReadOnly